 Unfortunately, the decision isn’t that simple.
 Because No. 4s are larger and many turkey chokes extremely tight, some guns simply don’t pattern the larger shot very well.
 Pellets compress against each other at the choke, crunch into one another and can bounce off of each other leaving ragged holes in a pattern that can cause the vitals to go largely missed.

 Before settling on a shot size, it is critical to pattern your gun with the load you plan to use first.
 Try shooting at ranges both short and far, particularly if you're using Winchester’s Longbeard XR, which utilizes Shot-Lok technology, to deliver devastating patterns out to 50, even 60 yards depending on your shotgun’s capabilities.

 When hunting early season with little green-up, open areas or simply looking to put as many projectiles into the air, No. 6s are ideal.
 More guns pattern the smaller shot better and out to typical turkey killing ranges, the high pellet count can literally swarm a turkey’s vitals with a combined abundance of energy.
 When patterning your shotgun, however, it’s critical to know where your pattern densities start to fall apart.
 At that point, your killing effectiveness will also drop drastically.

 If neither shot options works well with your gun, there’s always the compromise—No. 5s.
 But even with that, pattern your gun first and go with whatever load delivers the most even, consistent patterns across the head and neck area of your turkey target.
-And don’t forget to check out the Winchester Ballistics Calculator online to compare chokes and load combinations.
+And don’t forget to check out the Winchester Ballistics rel="noopener noreferrer" Calculator and the Winchester Pattern Board App to compare chokes and load combinations.